 This is a newer design from Miraphone.
 It's a large bell, large bore BBb tuba with a compact wrap.
 For that reason, it's called either a 4/4 or a 5/4 size tuba depending on whom you ask.
 So, it's a big large bore 4/4, or a compactly wrapped 5/4.
 You choose.
-Besides the large bore, the 5/4 proponents look at the large bottom bow and large bell throat which makes this a decent big larger than a 4/4 186 tuba.
+Besides the large bore, the 5/4 proponents look at the large bottom bow and large bell throat which makes this a decent bit larger than a 4/4 186 tuba.
 This 191 has four or five rotary valves, a brass body with nickel leadpipe and bell kranz, and nickel trim.
 It is available in all gold brass as well.
 If you prefer a broader sound and a larger feeling horn that's still nimble, I think this is a big improvement over the 186 in slotting and tone.
 It's less brittle and more nimble than the 186, and it has the traditional fast Miraphone response but with less of a barking tone when you push the volume.
 This professional quality instrument has an amazing low range.
 If you have to play Prokofiev's Romeo and Juliet, this horn would be a great choice, as the low F simply roars out of the horn.
 The new valve linkages on this model are absolutely silent.
 No sound, no rattle, nada, nope, very quiet.
 This horn has a large 18.5" (470 mm) bell and a constant bore through the valves of .835" (21.2 mm).
 Includes attachments for lyre and carrying strap, and includes TU33 mouthpiece.
-Case is not included, but it's an excellent fit in the new SKB385W hard case, or a Cronkhite soft case.
+Case is not included.

 Included: Miraphone TU33 mouthpiece, case is sold separately